-With the experience I had with UCS it was easy to help Paul Quinn College and President Lee Monroe raise millions of dollars to improve its new Dallas Campus, after it moved to Dallas from Waco, Texas.
+With the experience Dr. Otto had with UCS it was easy to help Paul Quinn College and President Lee Monroe raise millions of dollars to improve its new Dallas Campus, after it moved to Dallas from Waco, Texas.
 As Director of Federal and Foundation Grants He was assigned the responsibility to travel many times to the Department of Labor and Department of Education in Washington, DC and supervise HBCU (Historically Black College and University) grants.

 BCU built a powerhouse of a Christian institution the way Paul, and Peter, and John had built the early church: through hard work and faith in the Lord Jesus Christ.

 We want to publish your story!
 Please send as a Microsoft attachment to firstname.lastname@example.org